t-saturn/cum-gra/doc/cum.md

   Note: '''
   Users table with organic unit relationship and full audit trail.
   Implements logical deletion to preserve data integrity.
+  Enhanced with username field for the new access control system.
   '''
 }